darryncampbell/GenericScanWedge/README.md

 * **Foreground flag**: Enabled for sendBroadcast() only, sets the FLAG_RECEIVER_FOREGROUND in the scan intent.

 ### Testing
-The easiest way to test this application is with the [DataWedge API Exerciser](https://github.com/darryncampbell/DataWedge-API-Exerciser).
+The easiest way to test this application is with the [DataWedge API Exerciser](https://github.com/darryncampbell/DataWedge-API-Exerciser).  **Just make sure you are only using the DataWedge 6.0 APIs**

 ## Limitations